 Deans and directors of admission from other colleges and universities and several seasoned college counselors from high schools and community-based organizations around the country will join us for the program.

-The McNab program begins at noon on Thursday, June 9, and ends late in the afternoon on Friday, June 10, (see our schedule page for a past/sample schedule).
-The cost of the McNab program is $100 per attending person (each student and family member attending the program).
+The McNab program begins at noon on Thursday, June 8, and ends late in the afternoon on Friday, June 9 (see our schedule page for a past/sample schedule).
+Each student and family member attending the program pays a $100 fee.
 This subsidized fee helps to defray the cost of meals, materials, and visiting counselors.
 In addition, families are responsible for their own travel and lodging expenses.

-To ensure that each family receives personal attention, the lottery is limited to 60 families.
-McNab is an exceptionally popular program and each year has had a long waitlist.
+To ensure that each family receives personal attention, attendees are selected by a lottery process.
+The lottery is limited to approximately 60 families.
+McNab is an exceptionally popular program and each year has a waitlist.
 One of the main benefits of the program is its one-to-one personal advising.
 For this reason, the program must remain small.

-Those interested in registering will complete online entry form between Friday, Feb.
-26, and Wednesday, March 2, 2016.
+Those interested in registering will complete an online lottery entry form between Monday, Feb.
+27, at 9 a.m. and Monday, March 6.
 The form will be active and linked from this page throughout this period.
 The time stamp for the registration will not determine acceptance into the program.
-Program participants will be selected at random by a computer system.
-The computer will also generate a random waitlist.
+Program participants will be selected at random by a computer system, which will also generate a random waitlist.
 If a registered participant declines his/her position, the first person on the waitlist will be offered a place in the program, and so on.

-Those accepted into the program will receive a notification email by Thursday, March 10, at 9 a.m.
-E.S.T.
-Confirmation of acceptance is required by Tuesday, March 15, at 4:30 p.m. to hold the student's spot.
-If a response is not received during this period, the program participant forfeits his or her place in the program.
+Those accepted into the program will receive a notification email.
+Confirmation of acceptance is required to hold the student's spot.
+If a response is not received during this period, the participant forfeits his or her place in the program.
 Those placed on the waitlist will also receive an email indicating their status and will receive further correspondence if a spot opens, and they are offered a place in the program.
-If you do not receive an email by 9 a.m.
-E.S.T. on Thursday, March 10, please check your spam folder first and then call 704-894-2715.
+If you do not receive an email by our designated date and time, please check your spam folder first and then call 704-894-2715.